 DUI ATTORNEY EXPLAINS SC DUI VIDEOTAPE LAW

 South Carolina DUI law requires the police to videotape you at the incident site and breath site.
 This law is a sword and shield for both the defendant and law enforcement.
-The video may show gross intoxication, or no intoxication.
+The video may show you heavily intoxicated or that you were sober.
 Crangle Law Firm has seen both.

 SC Code of Laws 56-5-2953 mandates that law enforcement video: